Najam-Unnisa/hirefast-user-stories/registereduser_freemium/userstory6.md

-Feature 6: Assessment History
+Feature 5: AI Assessment Report
-User Story 7: View Assessment History
+User Story 6: View AI Summary Report
 User Story

 As a Registered User

-I want to view my previous assessments
+I want to view AI-generated feedback

-So that I can monitor my improvement over time.
+So that I understand my strengths and areas for improvement.

 Acceptance Criteria

-Feature: Assessment History

-Scenario: History Available
-Given previous assessments exist
+Feature: AI Summary Report

+Scenario: View AI Report
+Given AI evaluation is complete
-When the user opens Assessment History
+When the user opens the report
-Then all completed assessments are listed chronologically

-Scenario: Empty History
-Given no completed assessments exist
+Then the report displays:
+And Assessment Summary
+And Strengths
+And Weaknesses
+And Improvement Areas
+And Personalized Recommendations

+Scenario: AI Processing Delay
+Given AI evaluation is pending
-When Assessment History opens
+When the report page opens
-Then an empty state message is displayed
+Then a processing message is displayed